 The services specified in the aforementioned agreements include management related to strategy and business development.
-In respect of 2016, these agreements are described under section 3.3.4 of the Registration Document, "Contracts between directors and the Company".
+In respect of 2017, these agreements are described under section 3.1.5 c) of the Registration Document, "Contracts with corporate officers or a shareholder holding more than 10% of the voting rights in the Company ".
 See also the statutory auditors' special report in section 4.10.3.

-Fees for the aforementioned services include fixed fees amounting to €450,000 paid in 2016, and variable fees in respect of 2015 amounting to €180,000, which were paid in 2016.
-In 2015, Comète received fixed fees of €450,000.
-The 2014 variable fee amounted to €225,000 and was paid in 2015.
-In 2016, as in 2015, the variable part of Comète's remuneration is performance-related, based on achievement of the Group's growth targets in terms of new market openings, income growth and acquisitions.
+For information purposes, fees for the aforementioned services include fixed fees amounting to \leq 450,000 paid in 2017, and variable fees in respect of 2016 amounting to \leq 180,000, which were paid in 2017.
+These amounts were unchanged compared to 2016.
+In 2017, as in 2016, the variable part of Comète's remuneration is performance-related, based on achievement of the Group's growth targets in terms of new market openings, income growth and acquisitions.
 The target achievement for quantified criteria is not published for reasons of confidentiality.